Amortization schedule:

 Pell Grant:

-Money that the U.S. Department of Education paid to a school on a borrower's behalf, which does not require repayment.
+Money the U.S. Department of Education paid to a school on the borrower's behalf that does not require repayment.

 Perkins Loan:

-money, subsidized or fully paid by the U.S. Department of Education via a school's accounts payable department, which needs to be repaid, usually to the school.
+Money subsidized or fully paid by the U.S. Department of Education through a school's accounts payable department, which needs to be repaid.
+Most Perkins loans are now serviced by

-username and password, created when you filled out FAFSA, that is used to login to studentaid.gov.
+The username and password created when you filled out the Free Application for Federal Student Aid (FAFSA) that is used to log in to studentaid.gov..

-Repayment schedules, created by the Department of Education, where people repay loans as a percentage of their annual income.
-To learn more, or apply for an Income Driven Repayment plan (there are several) use your FSA ID to login at: https://studentaid.gov/help-center/answers/article/how-to-apply-for-idr-plan
+Repayment schedules, created by the U.S. Department of Education, in which people repay loans as a percentage of their annual income.
+To learn more or apply for an IDR plan (there are several) use your Federal Student Aid ID to log in at https://studentaid.gov/help-center/answers/article/how-to-apply-for-idr-plan.

 Student loan:

-A student loan, as defined in Oregon Statute means “a loan the proceeds of which a borrower uses primarily for personal use to pay education expenses or other school-related expenses" (ORS 725A.500 (11)).
-While student loans function very similarly to other loan types, the unique way in which some are subsidized by the federal government makes them a little different too.
+A student loan, as defined in Oregon Revised Statutes means “a loan the proceeds of which a borrower uses primarily for personal use to pay education expenses or other school-related expenses" (ORS 725A.500 (11)).
+While student loans function very similarly to other loan types, the unique way in which some are subsidized by the federal government makes them a little different as well.

 Private student loan:

-money that banks, at their own risk, paid to a school on a borrower's behalf.
+Money that banks and other financial institutions pay at their own risk to a school on a borrower's behalf.
 Functionally, private student loans are the same as any other unsecured personal loan.
-Private student loans are the only student loan type that may require a co-signer and/or a credit score.
+Private student loans are the only student loan type that may require a cosigner.

 Scholarships: